-Bitget Ranks Among Top 3 Crypto Exchanges For Futures Trading In November Report
+Bitget Ranks Among Top 3 Crypto Exchanges for Futures Trading in November Report

-VICTORIA, Seychelles, Dec.
-23, 2024 (GLOBE NEWSWIRE) -- Bitget , the leading Cryptocurrency exchange and Web3 company, has shared its monthly transparency report highlighting the ecosystem's strong performance in November 2024.
-The cryptomarket saw a sharp increase, with bitcoin surging past $106,000.
+(MENAFN- Editorial) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company, has shared its monthly transparency report highlighting the ecosystem’s strong performance in November 2024.
+The cryptomarket saw a sharp increase, with Bitcoin surging past $106,000.
 At Bitget, this ATH trend was replicated, with Bitget Token (BGB) rising from approximately $1.44 to $1.70, marking an increase of around 18%.
 This upward trend was driven by Bitget's global expansion and significant growth in trading volumes, user engagement, and platform security, especially achieving the third position worldwide in global futures trading.

-Bitget retained over 45 million users with a daily trading volume of $10 billion, while USDT-M futures trading volume surged to $16 billion, and daily spot trading volume doubled, reaching $400 million.
-Its Protection Fund, growing impressively from $400 million+ to over $600 million, supports strong security and user trust on the platform.

 In November, Bitget's top-performing spot tokens saw impressive growth, led by UNICE at 2666.71%.
 Additionally, 13 tokens were listed on Poolx, and 5 tokens among these were also featured in Pre-market listings, showcasing strong interest and dual exposure for these assets.